endoflife-date/endoflife.date/products/grafana.md

 auto:
 -   git: https://github.com/grafana/grafana

-# The policy before 9.0 release was to support
-# 2 major versions.
-After 9.0, 2 latest minors
+# The policy before 9.0 release was to support 2 major versions.
+After 9.0, 2 latest minors are
-# are supported, along with the last minor.
-# Hence, we break the latest series into minors
+# supported, along with the last minor of the previous major.
+Hence, we break the latest series into
-# but only keep the previous major.
+# minors but only keep the previous major.
 releases:
 -   releaseCycle: "9.3"
     eol: false